tg-x/foodsoft/lib/foodsoft_payorder/README.md

 This plugin is configured in the foodcoop configuration in foodsoft's "config/app\_config.yml":
 ```
+  # Enable to add a payment button on the current order overview, and only
-  # Enable to only order articles that members have paid (like a shopping cart).
+  # order articles that members have paid (like a shopping cart).
   use_payorder: true

   # Payment link.